Flat Latent Manifolds for Human-machine Co-creation of Music: Experiments and live deployment

 The final test of \ourModel was in a live artistic event.
-During the session, which took place in November 2020, a professional drummer interacted with our model by playing two bars of drum music, to which our model `responded' with another generated two-bars drum sequence.
+During the session, a professional drummer interacted with our model by playing two bars of drum music, to which our model `responded' with another generated two-bars drum sequence.
 Once received, the drummer's playing was mapped into a point in the latent space.
 Using this point as the centre of a Gaussian distribution, a second point was then sampled and decoded into a drum sequence that the drummer could listen to -- and hopefully be inspired by.
 The back-and-forth interplay lasted for about ten minutes.
 While playing, the drummer was also able to visualise the three-dimensional embedding of his own playing as well as that of the model's generations.
 The set of embedded points were also visually linked to reflect their occurrence in time, hence forming the two `trajectories' of the two players in a three-dimensional space.
 The goal was to let the drummer try to `influence' the direction the model was taking, a task that is only feasible if the latent representations can be properly interpreted.

+To facilitate the musical dialog between a human drummer and the \ourModel, the infrastructure was built up around realtime socket connections.
+The latency, introduced by processing of the data, was overcome by working in bars of notes instead of sending over individual hits.
+The drummer played on a midi drum set and the individual notes were captured by a Max application and sequenced into two bars.
+The bars were sent over to a central server which acted as a broker between the AI model and the human drummer.
+The forwarded bars were processed by the model into two response-bars and sent back to the Max application in reverse route.
+For both human drummer and AI a separate sampler was used to convert the midi into hearable audio. \Cref{fig:jamsession} depicts the architecture deployed during the live session.

 Although the performance itself excludes any scientific pretension, we argue that the deployment of our model in this context brings value on three different fronts.
 First, it shows that our latent-variable model can be used for interpretability purposes, even by a non-machine-learning practitioner, as it exhibits meaningful distances.
-We also make the point that deploying models is valuable in itself, even in the context of scientific research, as it is anchored in real needs \cite{wagstaff2012machine}.
+We also make the point that deploying models is valuable in itself, even in the context of scientific research, as it is anchored in real needs \citep{wagstaff2012machine}.
 Finally, contributing to a novel musical experience in which an artist has the possibility to explore music both audibly and visually constitutes an artistic value.
-An excerpt of the performance video is available online and the technical details of the architecture are in \cref{app:jamsession}.
+An excerpt of the performance video is available online.